ItalianSpaceAstronauticsAssociation/smf2_to_flarum/README.md

 Flarum is still in beta testing, therefore only some of the typical web forum features are available.
 At this moment smf2_to_flarum only supports migration of:
-- Users (no passwords - ask for a new one, no avatars)
+- Users (no passwords - ask for a new one)
 - Boards and sub boards (categories are intentionally ignored, boards deeper than 2nd level are added in Flarum as extra Tags)
 - Topics and messages (with some bbcode to flarum-markdown translation)